 I realized the other day that in my 40 years of living on this earth, I don’t think I have ever stopped to thank my knuckles — yup, my knuckles.

-Round 2: Make your hands as stiff as possible with absolutely no bending allowed (the kids loved this no bending challenge).
+- For Round 2, make your hands as stiff as possible with absolutely no bending allowed (the kids loved this no bending challenge).
 Now try to pick up the marker with your hands.
 The task becomes pretty tricky.
 In fact, it’s almost impossible to pick up any sort of object one-handed or even with the help of the other stiff hand.

 We then talked about the other little things we don’t notice on or about our bodies or in our homes that help us all the time, like doorknobs and eyelashes.
 It’s amazing what you realize when you pay attention to small details and kids are expert observers once they get started!

 Gratitude is simply perspective.
 When we’re mindfully aware of the most ordinary details of our lives, like our knuckles, we don’t have to search far or dig deeply to feel gratitude.
 We do, however, have to commit to a practice of shifting our perspective, of tuning into a different way of looking at our life.
 It’s then that we realize that it’s the most ordinary things that provide us with the most extraordinary abilities as humans.